AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 ========

-In general, your Aalto account is identical to that which researchers have --- the only difference is departmental affiliation.
+In general, your Aalto account is identical to that which researchers have --- the only difference is that you don't have an departmental affiliation.

 Getting help